-RAPT 462 Ministries with Youth
+RAPT 462 Ministries with Youth S even (3 SH)

 This service-learning course will examine how to carry out youth ministry in congregations.
 Special emphasis will be placed on the history of congregational youth ministry while considering current practices in youth ministry and the relationship between congregational youth ministry and other youth serving agencies.